Eurydia/notes-on-clean-programming-language/src/pages/index-mirror.md

 True -> False <=> False
 ```

-In this case, $\rightarrow$ operator is a right-associated.
+The $\rightarrow$ operator is a right-associated.
-It implies that the expression should be evaluated as
+It implies that the expression should be evaluated as follows.

 ```
 // Langauge: Clean